phuocvu911/interface/README.md

 ## Design Notes

 - `POST /decoder` handle both decoding and encoding functionality.
-The `decoderHandler` function receives mode data from webUI and decide which operation to perform.
+The `decoderHandler` function receives mode data from the form and decide which operation to perform.
 - The result of `POST /decoder` is rendered and appended to the mainpage.
 In another words, there is no `GET /decoder`.
-- The HTML and CSS file is baked into binary and being hold in `embed.FS`.
+- The HTML and CSS file is baked into binary and being hold in `embed.FS` object.
 Doing so reduce the work of distributing those WebUI assets seperately.